seinecle/mk99/src/main/asciidoc/subdir/week-5_temp_slides.md

 3. Prepare a 5 minutes pitch

 == The end
 == !
+//ST: The end
+//ST: !

 Find references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].

 image:round_portrait_mini_150.png[align="center", role="right"]
 This course is made by Clement Levallois.

-Discover my other courses in data / tech for business: http://www.clementlevallois.net
+Discover my other courses in data / tech for business: https://www.clementlevallois.net

 Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] pass:[    <!-- Start of StatCounter Code for Default Guide -->